 Because I started my blog in 2006 and I’ve reached my capacity for hoarding beauty products…

 When I moved into my West Hollywood apartment in June 2016 I knew I needed to make some changes when it comes to the way I keep beauty products around.
-In a perfect world, I’d have an office where I could have a few shelves (or even a separate room!) as my “beauty closet” but, alas, a one bedroom apartment can be tough when you get 20 boxes of stuff sent to you every week.
-And I don’t meant to complain, obviously, but ever since I started working from home (in 2013) I’ve felt the need, hell- the necessity, for a peaceful home environment.
+In a perfect world, I’d have an office and a beauty closer.
+Here, I could have a few shelves or even a separate room!
+However, alas, a one bedroom apartment can be tough when you get 20 boxes of stuff sent to you every week.
+And I don’t mean to complain, obviously, but ever since I started working from home (in 2013) I’ve felt the need, hell- the necessity, for a peaceful home environment.
 What does that mean?
 A quiet space where I’m not sitting next to bottles of foundation or stepping on a Beauty Blander every time I walk into a different room (though the Beauty Blender IS my cat Gemma’s favorite toy, haha).

 After coming across Life In Jeneral on Instagram, I knew I had to ask her for help.
-I knew Jen and her team would be able to help me come up with a system that not only looks and feels better, but one that will actually last forever (Jen’s main goal when working with clients).
-We had a quick call where I explained why I have more product than a small Sephora and she sent over one of her people to take some “before” shots and do some measuring so they could start shopping for what I needed.
+I knew Jen and her team would be able to help me come up with a system that not only looks and feels better, but one that will actually last forever.
+It’s Jen’s main goal when working with clients.
+We had a quick call where I explained why I have more products than a small Sephora.
+So, she sent over one of her people to take some “before” shots.
+She also did some measuring so they could start shopping for what I needed.

-A week or so later, my apartment was filled with four lovely women who, bless them, took out every single beauty product I owned, categorized it, and then organized it.
+A week or so later, my apartment was filled with four lovely women.
+Bless these women as they took out every single beauty product I owned.
+Then they categorized it and organized it.
 Two days later, we had the below finished results and I could NOT be happier.
-Aside from obviously helping me organize my beauty life, I really love and appreciate how Jen’s team totally gets that it’s hard to throw stuff away; I tried to pretend that I’m Marie Kondo for the time they were here (which was definitely challenging), but I’m honestly just so, so happy I made the time and money investment to get my life together (at least beauty product-wise). 🙂
+Aside from obviously helping me organize my beauty life, I really love and appreciate how Jen’s team totally gets that it’s hard to throw stuff away.
+I tried to pretend that I’m Marie Kondo for the time they were here which was definitely challenging.
+However, I’m honestly just so, so happy I made the time and money investment to get my life together.
+Especially organizing my beauty products. 🙂

 P.S.
 If you’re not already following Jen on Instagram, definitely follow because her Stories are what we like to call “organization porn.”